 - Thermal store in Attic 2 is on top of a wall, to support the weight – we discovered we needed an accumulator to maintain the water flow when there was more than one demand for water (eg a toilet flushing when someone was having a shower)

-- When we have the funds, solar panels will go on roof over Attic 1 which is slightly east of South facing but the only option
+- When we have the funds, solar panels will go on the roof over Attic 1 which is slightly east of South facing, but the only option

 - There are service routes marked for utilities.
-False walls/ducting will hide H&C water, waste, sewage, and electrics.
+False walls/ducting will hide H&C water, waste, sewerage, and electrics.

 - Gas is expensive in France but we need it for the kitchens and Rayburn.
-We know we need a biomass boiler for cheaper more sustainable heating – Jacques, our neighbour, planted several hectares of Miscanthus so we now have a local supply; we’re just missing a boiler….
+We know we need a biomass boiler for cheaper more sustainable heating – Jacques, our neighbour, planted several hectares of Miscanthus or Elephant Grass, so we now have a local supply of fuel

 Phase 1 work